Docs

 2. Run the installer rails railsui:install

-3. Boot your server and load the Rails UI landing page and click "Configure app"
+3. Boot your server (./bin dev) and load the Rails UI start page.
+Click "Configure app."

-4. Set a application name, support email and choose a template.
+4. Set an application name, support email and choose a theme.

 Dependencies included by default